iandennismiller/gh-impact/_pages/answers.md

 ### Source Data

-An important influence is the data source used for this research, which is itself an ambitious project that is still working to improve the timescale mirrored in the project.
+An important influence is the data source used for this research ([GHTorrent](http://ghtorrent.org)) which is itself an ambitious project that is still working to improve the timescale mirrored in the project.

 ### Project Ownership